helm/helm-www/content/docs/topics/chart_template_guide/builtin_objects.md

 Objects can be simple, and have just one value.
 Or they can contain other objects or functions.
 For example. the `Release` object contains several objects (like `Release.Name`) and the `Files` object has a few functions.

-In the previous section, we use `{{.Release.Name}}` to insert the name of a release into a template. `Release` is one of the top-level objects that you can access in your templates.
+In the previous section, we use `{{ .Release.Name }}` to insert the name of a release into a template. `Release` is one of the top-level objects that you can access in your templates.

 - `Release`: This object describes the release itself.
 It has several objects inside of it:
   - `Release.Name`: The release name